newrelic/newrelic-php-agent/README.md

 At New Relic we take your privacy and the security of your information seriously.
 We are committed to protecting your information and must emphasize the importance of not sharing personal data in public forums.
 We ask all users to scrub logs and diagnostic information for sensitive information, whether personal, proprietary, or otherwise.

-We define "Personal Data" as any information relating to an identified or identifiable individual, including, for example, your name, phone number, post code or zip code, Device ID, IP address and email address.
+We define "Personal Data" as any information relating to an identified or identifiable individual, including, for example, your name, phone number, post code or zip code, Device ID, IP address, and email address.

 Please review [New Relic’s General Data Privacy Notice](https://newrelic.com/termsandconditions/privacy) for more information.

 ## Contributing
-We encourage your contributions to improve New Relic's PHP Agent!
+We encourage your contributions to improve New Relic's PHP agent!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

 **A note about vulnerabilities**